1. Imaginary Numbers and Powers

 x2 + y2 = √[a2+b2], since x2 + y2 is positive

-Since 2xy = b it is clear that both x and y will have the same sign when b is positive, and x and y have different signs when b is negative.
+Since 2xy b it is clear that both and will have the same sign when is positive, and and have different signs when is negative.

 Formula for finding square root of a complex number